ivpn/ivpn.net/src/content/pages/knowledgebase/general/firewall-exceptions.md

 dig +short dnsleaktest.com
 ```

-Add an exception to the IVPN app's firewall for that website's IP address using the `/32` CIDR notation subnet mask.
+Add an exception to the IVPN App's firewall for that website's IP address using the `/32` CIDR notation subnet mask.

 Add a static route to the system for the website's IP address using the `/32` or `255.255.255.255` subnet mask.